mjuchli/vzdump_s3/Readme.md

 	BACKUP_ROOT="/home/backup/vz/" #BACKUP DIRECTORY (USE "/" IN THE END)

 ####BACKUP_PARAMETER
-Here you can set "vzdump" specific parameter. **Expect of dumpdir!**
+Here you can set "vzdump" specific parameter. **Apart from dumpdir!**

 	BACKUP_PARAMETER="--suspend --compress --bwlimit 51200"